perladvent/perldotcom/content/article/perl-one-liners-part-1.md

 rney.
 ```

 In Awk this is easy.
-Set the record separator `RS` to nothing, then make all the substitutions:
+Set the record separator `RS` to nothing, then make all the substitutions on one big string:

 ```bash
 $ awk 'BEGIN {RS=""}{gsub(/-\n/,"",$0); print $0}' test.txt